audience-kit/audience_kit_api/doc/TASKS.md

 # Next

 ## Client
+- BUG: Phone number when nil from server should not show
 - BUG: No back on now view (NoRepro - ChrisN)
 - Improve friends with round icons instead of list for here now
 - Beacon based user_locations